 - Laundry service.

 Accessible rooms are available, though the hotel’s location in a pedestrian-only zone will require you to walk a short distance to and from cars.

-We love this hotel’s quirky and original style and its playful take on classic Dutch art.
+We love this hotel’s original style and its playful take on classic Dutch art.

 Places & hotels on the map